 If a safety violation has occurred, your employer may be fined, and in some serious cases, may even be forced to shut down while they address hazardous working conditions.

-How to Report Unsafe Working Conditions
+How to Report Unsafe Work Environments

 If you believe that your working environment is dangerous, you can file a complaint with OSHA.
 This will trigger an investigation and inspection of the workplace in many cases.